lindellcarternyc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is used in the anonymous function that's returnd from personal dice.
+You can tell because the function acceses the name variable which is defined by it's parent's name parameter

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Each time the function is called the first part of the string including Dan's name will always be the same.
+In contrast, the last part indicating the roll will change since it's being randomly generated each time.
 c.
 What is the lexical scope of `newRoll`?
+  New roll's lexical scope is the anonymous function in which it's defined.

 ### Task 3 - Stretch Goals